I was thrilled to write a guest post for Learning Liftoff, a great resource for parents and educators.

 I also wrote an original piece for their newsletter: 5 Tips to Turn a Picky Eater into a Healthy Eater.
-You can read the article on line or below.
+You can conveniently read the article below.
 Enjoy!

 About Learning Liftoff, a comprehensive online destination for families looking for great learning resources and ideas to give their children the best chance for educational success.

 We are committed to informing families about trends, issues, tools, and stories that promote learning excitement and progress among preschool through 12th grade students.

 We are backed by K12, America’s leader in delivering innovative online schooling for kindergarten through 12th grade.
 K12 also provides engaging activities and apps for students of all ages.
 You’ll find them in our Games & Activities area, along with other interactive games, apps, lessons, coloring pages, reading lists and other resources from around the web.

 Our Live & Learn section includes ideas and guidance for combining fun, learning and daily life, from cool outings and advice on the latest movies to popular apps, video games, and toys.

 In our Student Success section, read articles that will inspire students to reach their academic potential.
 Discover key learning insights and learn how to keep kids challenged academically.